redluis/FactorialThread/README.md

 # FactorialThread
-Comparsion of factorial in cycle and recursive (+ multhithreading)
+Comparsion of factorial in cycle and recursive (+ multhithreading).
+Very interesting results